 Surgical straightening of the toes can be performed to correct the underlying cause.

 A genetically long metatarsal can often cause forefoot imbalance and increased pressure resulting in joint pain and problems.
 Shortening of the metatarsal can resolve this problem.

-A combination of X-rays, Ultrasound and MRI are used to diagnose Metatarsalgia the problem Early diagnosis and prevention can prevent surgical intervention.
+A combination of X-rays, Ultrasound and MRI may be used to diagnose metatarsalgia and the underlying problem.
+Early diagnosis and prevention can prevent surgical intervention.